chrisavl/hatman/README.md

 Your stathat `ez_key` needs to be set as an application environment variable for the `hatman` app.

-You may also explicitly whitlist stats by setting the `whitelist` application environment variable for the `hatman` app.
+You may also explicitly whitelist stats by setting the `whitelist` application environment variable for the `hatman` app.
 If the whitelist is `undefined` all metrics are sent to stathat.

-So an example config would be something like this:
+So an example config would be something like this (whitelist is optional, if undefined it means all statman keys are considered whitelisted):

     > application:get_env(hatman, ez_key).
     {ok, "stathat@example.org"}.
     > application:get_env(hatman, whitelist).